lmucs/chuzr/ingestor/README.md

 You probably should pull the latest update from master.
 You should be in the master branch.

+Now, first thing, go into the ingestor directory (`cd ingestor/`).

-Your developer's api key should be stored in ingestor/config/shopzilla/api.js as shown below, where both values are strings:
+Your developer's api key should be stored in the file config/shopzilla/api.js as shown below, where both values are strings.
+If you don't have the apiKey and publisherId, you should get one or as your tech lead for one:

     module.exports = {
       apiKey: "xxx",
       publisherId: "xxx"
     };

-Also, you need to `npm install` from inside the ingestor/ directory, so you can get the 'mongodb' package.

 Now, run `mongod` in another window to start up your mongo datbase

-### How to do Ingesting

-(Currently) To run:
+### To Ingest

-Inside the central chuzr/ directory, there is a directory called scripts/ .
-You should:

-    cd scripts/
-    bash chuzr-bootstrap.sh

-After you see that it loads a bunch of products, check in your mongo console if there are around (or just under) 5000 products.
-Then you need to kill the bootstrap process manually.
+To begin the ingestion bootstrap (from inside the ingestor directory still):

+    ./chuzr-bootstrap.sh

+You should have lots of products in your database now :D